jakesiney/Metapod-Deployment-AWS-EKS-Kubernetes/README.md

 # Metapod Application deployment to AWS EKS using Terraform and Kubernetes.

+## This is the code base for the Metapod application, this was deployed to AWS with using Terraform and Docker.

 Deployed using the following tooling:
 - Terraform
 - GitHub Actions